ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

 <img src="./media/image16.png"
 style="width:3.57986in;height:2.87431in" />

+*Fig: Sketch of multiple cross-sections considered along a reach, ,shown in plan and cross-section.*

+### Recommended Usage

 The method of computation used for water surface level computation, as is widely established in practice, uses a number of cross-sections to establish a good estimate of flow level.
 Usually up to seven cross-section data are used.
 Using more cross-section data may not improve the accuracy of the results any further.
 Using less cross-section data however is known to limit the accuracy of the result.
 This is an important factor to note, as currently only one cross-section can be used in the module.

+> <u>**Note on Elevation Limits for Profile Computation:**</u> When preparing cross-seciton data (for use with Multiple Sections method), the user should attempt to code any open-channel cross-section to <u>**include at least one ground point higher than**</u> any computed water-surface elevation that can reasonably be expected.

 Flow surface is estimated by starting at a cross-section, and estimating the normal flow depth there.
 This is achieved by using the equation: